reaktor/Neliohinnat/source/techblog-en.md

 $$
 where $i$ refers to the zip code area, $t$ is time, $\beta$ are coefficients specific to the zip code $i$, $i’$ is the first prefix hierarchy level of the zip code (population density parameters are constant within each $i’$-area), $t()$ is the t-distribution, $\sigma_y$ is standard deviation of the underlying (log) price levels over years, $\sigma_w$ standar deviation of the prices within the measurement unit (year $\times$ zip), and $\nu$ the degrees of freedom of the residual t-distribution.
 Note that the linear model is for log-scale prices.
 The complete model is best described  by the [source code](https://github.com/reaktor/Neliohinnat/blob/master/source/m4.stan).

 Estimate for $\nu$ is around 6.5, that is, residuals are with a bit heavier tails than normal.
 From the covariance parameters (*Omega* in the source) one sees that price level and trend correlate at the lowest level ($r$=0,28), as do trend change and price level ($r$=0,43).
-So price differences between areas have been deepening during the last ten years, probably due to urbanisation, a global trend.
+So price differences between areas have been growing during the last ten years, probably due to urbanisation, a global trend.

 Plotting area-wise prices and its changes against population density, one sees the expected correlation: remote areas are loosing in the sense of price, trend *and* trend change.